Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

         0 0
           0
 ```
-Hence, the adjacency matrix is:
+Hence, the adjacency matrix is given by:
 ```
 0 1 0 0 0 0 0
 1 0 1 1 1 1 1